The perfect book club spring read from the Sunday Times bestselling author.

 Autorentext

-Sarah Moss has written several novels including the Sunday Times top ten bestseller Summerwater, and Ghost Wall, which was longlisted for the Women's Prize.
-She has also written a memoir, My Good Bright Wolf - awarded Scotland's Non-Fiction Book of the Year at the Saltire's - and Names for the Sea, which is an account of her year living in Iceland.
+Sarah Moss has written several novels including the Sunday Times top ten bestseller Summerwater, and Ghost Wall, which was longlisted for the Women's Prize, and Ripeness.
+She has also written a memoir, My Good Bright Wolf - winner of Non-Fiction Book of the Year at The Saltires, Scotland's National Book Awards - and Names for the Sea, which is an account of her year living in Iceland.
 She was born in Glasgow and grew up in the north of England.
 After moving between Oxford, Canterbury, Reykjavik, west Cornwall and the English Midlands, she now lives in Dublin.